stripe/stripe-commercetools-checkout-app/processor/README.md

 The Stripe customer session allows you to create a session for a customer, which can be used to manage their payment methods and subscriptions.
 This feature is particularly useful for businesses that want to provide a seamless checkout experience for their customers.

-To use the Stripe customer session, the customer who owns the cart in the commercetools Checkout session must have the `stripeCustomerId` in the custom field.
+To use the Stripe customer session, the customer who owns the cart in the commercetools Checkout session must have the `stripeCustomerId` in the custom field with a dummy value that will be updated with the Stripe Account ID created by the flow.

 The creation and retrieval of the Stripe customer depend on a Custom Type created in the commercetools platform.
 This Custom Type should contain the following field:
-- **stripeCustomerId**: The ID of the customer in the commercetools platform.
+- **stripeCustomerId**: The ID of the customer in the commercetools platform or a dummy value.

-If the `stripeCustomerId` field exists but is empty, the connector will create a new customer in Stripe using the customer who owns the cart in the session.
-The customer ID will be stored in the metadata of the payment transaction in commercetools.
+If the `stripeCustomerId`, the connector will try to retrieve the Stripe customer, if the customer do not exist the connector will create a new customer in Stripe using the customer who owns the cart in the session.
+The customer ID will be stored in the metadata of the payment transaction in commercetools and the `stripeCustomerId` will be updated with the customer ID created in Stripe.

 The environment variable `STRIPE_SAVED_PAYMENT_METHODS_CONFIG` configures the saved payment methods.
 The value needs to be a valid stringified JSON.
 More information about the properties can be found [here](https://docs.stripe.com/api/customer_sessions/object#customer_session_object-components-payment_element-features).
 This feature is disabled by default.